Why I'm building Skin in the Game

 And somewhere along the way I started noticing the gap.

 The gap between what founders talk about publicly and what they actually feel privately.
 The gap between the LinkedIn highlight reel and the 3am anxiety.
 The gap between the ambition and the cost of it.
+So I wanted to build something real, something that gave back value and created connection.

 If you’re a man building something a business, a life, a family, a vision - and you’ve ever felt like you were carrying it alone, this is for you.